 On this page:

-Some students attend BASICS to fulfill a requirement as a result of an alcohol-related offense, while others participate because they would like to learn moderation strategies to reduce negative consequences from drinking.
+Some students attend BASICS to fulfill a requirement as a result of an alcohol-related offense, while others participate because they would like to learn moderation strategies to reduce negative consequences.
+We also see students who are thinking about whether they are better off moderating or abstaining.

 This program is designed to assist students in examining their own drinking behavior in a judgment-free environment.
 The goals are selected by the student and aimed at reducing risky behaviors and harmful consequences of drinking.